grantcolley/blazor-solution-setup/README.md

             });
 ```

-   *  Register and configure authintication with `AddOidcAuthentication`
+   *  Register and configure authentication with `AddOidcAuthentication`.
+Set the port number of the `options.ProviderOptions.Authority` to `5001`

 ```C#
             builder.Services.AddOidcAuthentication(options =>